FarmNhat/Drone-dectetion-Framework-based-on-Digital-Mathematical-models-/README.md

 Authors:

-Le Thanh Binh - Computer Engineering - K23 HCMUT
+- Le Thanh Binh - Computer Engineering - K23 HCMUT

-Pham Minh Nhat - Computer Engineering - K23 HCMUT
+- Pham Minh Nhat - Computer Engineering - K23 HCMUT

+Note:

-Our respitory (will be made public after our paper got accepted): https://github.com/Mouse2204/MicroDoppler
+- Our respitory (will be made public after our paper got accepted): https://github.com/Mouse2204/MicroDoppler

-You can find filtered spectrograms, mathematic and summary reports in each output folder.
+- You can find filtered spectrograms, mathematic and summary reports in each /output folder.
+- You can find input data (raw numbers) in /simulate_data folder

 ---